Decluttering your environment, and therefore your life, can be very cathartic.

 Writing down your feelings, fears, or goals can help you to declutter your mind and address thoughts and feelings within yourself.
 Instead of venting to a friend or confiding in someone about personal struggles of yours, why not journal them instead?

 You can express how you feel about certain things in an honest manner or plan out your long-term goals.
 By writing things down you are getting rid of clutter in your mind which makes you freer to think more positively and productively.

 Writing also relieves stress and improves sleep, especially if your thoughts disturb you at night.
 Start journaling today and see the wonders that it will bring for your mental clarity.

 4. Eliminate Negative Thoughts

-Instead of thinking about how you can't do something, be optimistic.
-Instead of dreading a certain activity, try to be neutral.
-Once you discipline your mind away from negative thinking, you can begin to work more productivity and happily.
+Instead of thinking about how you can't do something, be optimistic about how you could.
+Instead of dreading a certain activity, try to be neutral and wait to experience it.
+Once you discipline your mind away from negative thinking, you will live a lot happier and achieve a lot more.